Supplier management SUPP

 Manages the operational relationships between suppliers and ensures potential disputes or conflicts are raised and resolved.

-Performs bench-marking and makes use of supplier performance data to ensure that performance is adequately monitored and regularly reviewed.
+Performs bench-marking and makes use of supplier performance data to ensure performance is adequately monitored and regularly reviewed.
 Use suppliers' expertise to support and inform development roadmaps.

 Manages implementation of supplier service improvement actions.
 Identifies constraints and opportunities when negotiating or renegotiating contracts.